Ferdinand Arnodin

 Nine of the eighteen known examples of the transporter bridge may be attributed to him.
 Three of them still exist.
 They use the technology of both suspension bridges and cable-stayed bridges.
 Arnodin built a great number of second generation suspension bridges at the turn of the 20th century, and he also restored and consolidated a number of old first generation suspension bridges (before 1860): the aprons were reinforced and the old wire cables replaced by spirally-wound double torsion steel wire ropes, often with addition of a cable-stayed bridge (known structural modification under the name of “Système Arnodin”).
 His factory (for the production of prefabricated metal sub-structures) was established in Châteauneuf-sur-Loire.
 Vestiges of this factory were still visible a few years ago, and the chimney could still be seen, half ruined, between the Loire and railway.

 The Loire Fleet Museum, at Châteauneuf-sur-Loire, shows memories of these workshops: an old model of the Nantes transporter bridge, a section of steel wire rope manufactured by Arnodin and photographs.

+Ferdinand Arnodin graduates from the Conservatoire national des arts et métiers.